pmdn/c-coding-style/README.md

 # Recommended C style and coding rules

 This document describes my C coding style.
+Based on the coding style by MaJerle (https://github.com/MaJerle).

 ## Table of Contents